alebausa/express-escape/README.md

 })
 ```

 *Create a user for each member of your team*.
-When you are finished, come see us for validation and the NEXT CLUE OF THE CHALLENGE.
+When you are finished, come see us for validation to get the NEXT CLUE OF THE CHALLENGE.